lKattt/Cart-263/Data-viz-project/README.md

 # Data visualisation using spotify top 100 list from 2010 to 2019

 --DISLAIMER--

 I genuinely could not understand what was going on so it was not done on time.
-I hope that my struggle at least gives me more than 0
+I hope that my struggle at least gives me more than 0.
+If not completely understand that too.
+I will attempt it again at the end of the semester just for my state of mind.
+I cannot leave it like this but there is simply no time right now.

 Goals: